bgoonz/docs-collection/github/organizations/managing-access-to-your-organizations-project-boards/managing-access-to-a-project-board-for-organization-members.md

 ---
 title: Managing access to a project board for organization members
-intro: 'As an organization owner or project board admin, you can set a default permission level for a project board for all organization members.'
+intro: "As an organization owner or project board admin, you can set a default permission level for a project board for all organization members."
 redirect_from:
   - /articles/managing-access-to-a-project-board-for-organization-members
   - /github/setting-up-and-managing-organizations-and-teams/managing-access-to-a-project-board-for-organization-members
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Organizations
   - Teams